AIML4OS/WP12/wp12_hackathon/web_corner_prototype/README.md

 This prototype explores the potential of **modern web scraping techniques combined with Large Language Models (LLMs)** to support targeted content detection on web pages.
 The primary use case involves determining whether a given web page contains information related to a specific variable or concept, such as:

 > "Does this web page contain a job vacancy page?"
-> "Is this website representing a accomodtion site"
+> "Is this website representing an accommodation site"
 > ...

 ## 🧠 Use Case Description